Three Ways With Brussels Sprouts

-This is a really indulgent recipe, perfect for Christmas Day and warming suppers on cold wintry evenings.
-It’s also a really great dish for entertaining because you can prepare it completely in advance, simply popping it in the oven to finish when your guests arrive.
+This is a really indulgent recipe, perfect for Christmas Day and warming suppers on cold winter evenings.
+It’s also great for entertaining because you can prepare it in advance and simply popping in the oven to finish when your guests arrive.

 220g Brussels sprouts, washed and finely shredded

 Squeeze of lemon juice